Hello team members and supporters.

 Without the positive and generous support of our community we could not have this opportunity.

-Many thanks go to Mandy and her team at the Comox Community Centre who have opened their doors and assist us to play.
+Many thanks go to the Comox Community Centre who have opened their doors and assist us to play.

 Wheelchair sports, is it for you?
 Did you know that many participants are either able-bodied or have a disability that allows them to walk, such as amputation, cerebral palsy, spina bifida or arthritis?
 Many possible participants, however, often do not realize that they are eligible to play wheelchair sports.
 Check out this video from BC Wheelchair Basketball and BC Wheelchair Sport in conjunction with Bridging the Gap: You don’t need to use a wheelchair to play wheelchair sports